DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - many software-defined networks (📝SDNs) use the ABAC model
     - ABAC allows administrators to create rules within a policy using plain language statements such as "Allow Managers to access the WAN using a mobile device"
     -  Attribute-based information controls like those described in NIST SP 800-162 can take many details about the user, actions, and objects into consideration before allowing access to occur.
+        - Authentication that takes attributes such as location, device, and time of day into account is context-aware authentication.
+This allows organizations to make choices about whether the authentication is appropriate and allowed in addition to the use of credentials.
+The decision is based on contextual information, not user knowledge or identity factors, which are used only to authenticate.
 - 5.4.6 ❄️**Risk based access control**
     - Risk-based access control model grants access after evaluating risk; evaluating the environment and the situation and making risk-based decisions using policies embeded within software
         - Using machine learning, making predictive conclusions about current activity based on past activity